-As a method of obtaining agreement between the personal goals of employees and the goals of the stockholders, many corporations provide their key employees with part of their compensation either in the form of equity securities or based upon the value of the firm’s stock.
+As a method of aligning the goals of employees and stockholders, many corporations provide their key employees with part of their compensation either in the form of equity securities or based on the value of the firm’s stock.

 Characteristics of Equity Compensation

 |1.
 Securities are not offered to all employees||The plan is provided as special compensation to a special group of employees for their unique services|

 |2.
 Securities are not offered proportionally to employees’ salaries||Same as number 1|

 |3.
 Warrants cannot be exercised within a reasonable period of time||The plan is designed to reward employees for the length of service|